Skip to main content

 For the calculation of the university contribution, degree courses (old and new system) are placed in 2 Contribution Classes:

-• 1st Contributory Class - Courses of study from the classes of the Humanities-Social Sciences Area
+• 1st class contributory - Courses of study of the classes of the Humanistic-social area

-• 2nd Contributory Class - Courses of study from the classes of the Medical, Health and Scientific-Technical Area
+• 2nd class contributory - Study courses in the Medical, Health and Scientific-Technical Area

-Courses are grouped into the different areas according to the class to which they belong.
+The courses are grouped into the different areas according to the class they belong to.

 To find out about the correspondence between degree classes and areas, please consult the document on the groupings of study courses by classes and subject areas.